cloudogu/dogu-development-docs/docs/additional/interesting_aspects_en.md

 The license for using the Dogu should be clearly stated.
 This can be specified in the Readme, for example.
+In case of a public repo, the license file should be included in the repository root.

 ### Readme